belindayan1000/ExData_Plotting1/README.md

 ## Making Plots

-Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
+My overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.